AnthonyMedina3654/CircuitPython/README.md

 ### Evidence
 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/71341888/133626092-f7522970-bf4d-418d-9e07-07f4378ee65e.gif)

-## Wiring

 ### Reflection

-while the wiring was easy, learning python, especially compasitive touch,was kind of difficult.
+while the wiring was easy, learning python, especially compasitive touch, was kind of difficult. i still do not understand how the code is able to understand when the wire is touching something.

 ## CircuitPython_Distance_Sensor
 ### Description & Code

+have neopixel change color based on distance detected by sensor, neopixel fades on a 3 color pattern based on distance of object from sensor

 ```python
 Code goes here